UPDATED: December 21, 2020

-Following the WHO’s declaration of a global public health emergency in January and the fact that Covid-19 is now considered a pandemic outbreak, we at Kaya are following the progress of the situation to ensure we support our in-country teams and our participants as the situation develops.
+Following the WHO’s declaration of a global pandemic of the Covid-19 Coronavirus, we at Kaya are following the progress of the situation to ensure we support our in-country teams and our participants as the situation continues to evolve.
 Our thoughts go out to all those affected by the illness.

 Read Kaya official statement regarding the Coronavirus Outbreak here

 Find out about the changes we have made for anyone considering joining a future Kaya program once current challenges are overcome here.

 On Feb 27 the World Health Organization and World Tourism Organization have released a joint statement – this can be found here.

 It is a call for responsible handling of the outbreak.
 Since this time, many guidelines have been put in place and many more facts are known about the risk, symptoms and spread of the virus.
 We call on all responsible travelers to take this advice and avoid further community spread.
 As we have been following the progress of the pandemic, we have put some protocols in place to reopen projects, and we encourage you to read more about our process here.